parse-community/release-automation-playground/README.md

 - Definition of new forward looking branch structure to collect breaking changes to the next major release and allow for preleases
 - Definition of new changelog design for auto-update compatibility

-The current focus is on https://github.com/semantic-release/semantic-release as release automator.
+The current focus is on using [semantic-release](https://github.com/semantic-release/semantic-release) as release automator.